learning-zone/spring-boot-basics/README.md

 *TODO*
 #### Q. Design parking lot with 100 parking space.
 *TODO*
-#### Q. Scenario of browser’s browsing history, where you need to store the browsing history, what data structure will you use.? [ Ans: use stack ]
+#### Q. Scenario of browser’s browsing history, where you need to store the browsing history, what data structure will you use.?
-*TODO*
+use `stack`

-#### Q. Scenario where in we have to download a big file by clicking on a link, how will you make sure that connections is reliable throughout. [ Ans: use persistent MQueues ]
+#### Q. Scenario where in we have to download a big file by clicking on a link, how will you make sure that connections is reliable throughout.
-*TODO*
+use `persistent MQueues`

-#### Q. If you store Employee object as key say: Employee emp = new Employee(“name1”,20); store it in a HashMap as key, now if we add a new parameter emp.setMarriedStatus(true) and try to override it what will happen? [ Ans: new instance of Employee will be inserted to HashMap ]
+#### Q. If you store Employee object as key say: Employee emp = new Employee(“name1”,20); store it in a HashMap as key, now if we add a new parameter emp.setMarriedStatus(true) and try to override it what will happen?
-*TODO*
+new instance of Employee will be inserted to HashMap

 #### Q. Given a string "abc" or any other string print all possible combinations of it.
 *TODO*
 #### Q. Spring MVC flow (what design patterns do it use).